 - transferred to another period or tax type.

-What if there's no AIL to pay?
+If there's no AIL to pay

 - leave the amount boxes blank

 - sign it

 - return it by the payment due date.